 - Eliminate exposure to light from the devices 1-2 hours before the start of the desired sleep.

-- Avoid caffeine 10-12 hours before the start of the desired sleep.
+- Avoid caffeine 10-12 hours before the beginning of the desired rest.

 - Exercise every day